 The Ohio River

 Passengers aboard an Ohio River sailing will cruise not only this river— which stretches from Pittsburgh, Pennsylvania to Paducah, Kentucky — but also the central heart of the Mississippi River (from Cape Girardeau to St. Louis).
 Highlights in the four states visited (Pennsylvania, Ohio, Kentucky, and Missouri) include Louisville (known for the Kentucky Derby at Churchill Downs, Jim Beam bourbon, and the Louisville Slugger Museum and Factory); Cincinnati (home to museums, parks, and a botanical garden); Henderson, Kentucky (site of the Audubon Museum and Nature Center) and, of course, St. Louis with its landmark Gateway Arch and re-invigorated riverfront.
 American Cruise Lines offers a 10-night Ohio River Cruise on the Queen of the Mississippi paddlewheel steamer.
-In 2022 and 2023, American Queen Steamboat Company will offer an eight-night Louisville to Pittsburgh itinerary (and vice-versa) — as well as sailings from St. Louis to Cincinnati and Cincinnati to Louisville.
+In 2022 and 2023, American Queen Steamboat Company will offer an eight-night Louisville to Pittsburgh itinerary (and vice-versa) — along with sailings from St. Louis to Cincinnati and Cincinnati to Louisville.

 The Columbia & Snake Rivers

 Travelers who love the great outdoors, Pacific Northwest cuisine and wines, and Lewis and Clark lore will appreciate a cruise along the Columbia & Snake Rivers, which wind from the Oregon coast to Clarkston, Washington.
-American Cruise Lines offers four-, seven-, and 10-night itineraries, all of which visit historic Astoria, Oregon, along with the breathtaking Columbia River Gorge, Multnomah Falls, and Mount Hood.
+American Cruise Lines offers four-, seven-, and 10-night itineraries, all of which visit historic Astoria, Oregon, the breathtaking Columbia River Gorge, Multnomah Falls, and Mount Hood.
 The cruise line operates two modern riverboats, 190-passenger American Harmony and 184-guest American Song, and two classic paddlewheelers: 100-passenger Queen of the West and the 150-passenger American Pride.
-Similarly, American Queen Steamboat Company’s Columbia & Snake Rivers itineraries range from six to eight nights in length (both aboard American Empress, the largest overnight paddlewheeler west of the Mississippi), and there’s even an eight-night Wine Cruise for serious oenophiles.
+Similarly, American Queen Steamboat Company's Columbia & Snake Rivers itineraries range from six to eight nights in length (both aboard American Empress, the largest overnight paddlewheeler west of the Mississippi), and there's even an eight-night Wine Cruise for serious oenophiles.